achelois-armoury/helical-railgun/README.md

 ## Installation

-Example of Junit settng to be done through pom.xml
+Example of Junit setting to be done through pom.xml

 ```xml
         [...]